anbuhatakekakashi/node_ctf/README.md

 #INSTALLATION
 1. Download JUST the file name NODE_CTFv1-3_fin.7z located in this repo.</br>
-2. Unzip it and move the node_modules dir to the root with app.js</br>
-4. Change lines 42-45 with your database info</br>
-5. run it using "node app.js"</br>
-6. That should be it!</br>

-7. IF you want to enable SSL (https) you will need to generate some keys and place them in the certs folder.
-Then change line 48 to true and change lines 54 - 58 to your cert paths.

-#ALT INSTALLATION METHOD
-1. Download.</br>
-2. Go to the directory containing app.js</br>
-3. Run npm install on the following:</br>
-    cluster </br>
-    express</br>
-    mysql</br>
-    md5</br>
-    cookie-parser</br>
-    body-parser</br>
-4. Change lines 42-45 with your database info</br>
-5. run it using "node app.js"</br>
-6. That should be it!</br>

 #IMPORTANT
 1. Default creds are admin/admin.
 Change this asap